A-2 Evidence-Based Practices for Students with Autism Spectrum Disorder and Extensive Support Needs

 Participants Will

-- Learn about the identification of the evidence-based practices (EBPs) through research conducted by the National Autism Center, the National Professional Development Center on Autism Spectrum Disorders, and The National Clearinghouse on Autism Evidence and Practice.
+- Learn about EBPs for students with ASD through research conducted by the National Autism Center, the National Professional Development Center on Autism Spectrum Disorders, and The National Clearinghouse on Autism Evidence and Practice.